5 Fascinating Facts About James Baldwin

 2. American Harlem Renaissance painter Beauford Delaney was James Baldwin’s mentor.

 When Baldwin was just 15 years old, he met American painter Beauford Delaney, whom he quickly came to consider both a great friend and mentor.
-Baldwin also found a fatherly figure in Delaney and called him his spiritual father.
+Baldwin also found a sort of father figure in the artist and would often refer to Delaney as his "spiritual father."
 He described Delaney as “the first living proof, for me, that a black man could be an artist.”

 3. James Baldwin played a part in getting Maya Angelou's first novel published.

 James Baldwin and Maya Angelou shared a special relationship.
-She affectionately called him "Jimmy" or “Brother Friend" and the two spent a lot of time together.
-One night, Baldwin took Angelou to a party at the New York City home of Pulitzer Prize-winning cartoonist Jules Feiffer and his wife, Judy.
-At one point, all of the guests began sharing their personal stories and Angelou told one that Judy found particularly moving.
+One night, Baldwin brought Angelou to a party at the New York City home of Pulitzer Prize-winning cartoonist Jules Feiffer and his wife, Judy.
+At some point in the evening, many of the guests began sharing stories of their childhood, and Judy was particularly moved by Angelou's tale.

 4. James Baldwin abandoned America after his best friend died by suicide.

-In an interview with The Paris Review, Baldwin talked about his reasons for leaving America in 1948.
+In a 1948 interview with The Paris Review, Baldwin talked about his reasons for leaving America in 1948.
 "My luck was running out," Baldwin said.
 "I was going to go to jail, I was going to kill somebody or be killed.
 My best friend had committed suicide two years earlier.”

 In the same interview, Baldwin talked about his reasons for choosing to live in France.
 "It wasn’t so much a matter of choosing France," he said.
 "It was a matter of getting out of America.
 I didn’t know what was going to happen to me in France, but I knew what was going to happen to me in New York.
 If I had stayed there, I would have gone under, like my friend.”